 Timings: All days – 6.30 am to 7 pm

 Constructed in 1500 AD, this magnificent palace is a pleasure retreat for history enthusiasts.
-This tourist magnet houses a Government museum that showcases several aspects of Mughal and Rajput lifestyle, and has an assortment of rich artefacts, medieval armoury, stone sculptures, and exquisite paintings of the Maharajas of Bharatpur on display.
+One of the best tourist places in Ajmer, the palace houses a Government museum that showcases several aspects of Mughal and Rajput lifestyle, and has an assortment of rich artefacts, medieval armoury, stone sculptures, and exquisite paintings of the Maharajas of Bharatpur on display.

 Location: Ajmer Village, Ajmer